Skip to content

 go

-// Define structured data types
+// Define comprehensive data structures

 type UserProfile struct {